Dona ana Arts Center March Exhibit

-Now through September 30, 2019, Dinah Swan's animal pastels are exhibited in the East Hall/Gallery of the Durango Rec Center.
+Now through October 30, 2019, Dinah Swan's animal pastels are exhibited at the Durango Senior Center.
 (Durango, Colorado).
-The 25 original paintings depict pigs, horses, dogs, cows, bears, rats, bison, and more.
+The 20 original paintings depict pigs, horses, dogs, cows, bears, rats, bison, and more.
 All paintings are for sale.

 Las Cruces Bulletin-Arts-"Into the Zone"